 Despite these bleak statistics, you can protect yourself by keeping vigilant and taking a few simple steps to outwit the scammers.

-Clients of Nedbank Private Wealth can get in touch with their private banker directly to understand how the bank is working to protect our clients’ assets, or call +44 (0)1624 645000 to speak to our client services team.
+Clients of Nedbank Private Wealth can get in touch with their private banker directly to understand how the bank is working to protect our clients’ assets, or call +44 (0)1624 645000 to speak to our Client Services team.